To read data from or write data to a storage device, such as a computer or server.

 The simplest form of authentication requires a user name and password to gain access to a particular account.
 Authentication protocols can also be based on secret-key encryption, such as the Data Encryption Standard (DES) algorithm, or on public-key systems using digital signatures.

-Also see public-key encryption and digital signature.
+Also see public-key encryption

 A number representation consisting of zeros and ones used by practically all computers because of its ease of implementation using digital electronics and Boolean algebra.